angular/angular/aio/content/guide/ngmodule-faq.md

 selector doesn't match an element in any component template.

-Angular loads `AppComponent` dynamically because it's either listed _by type_ in `@NgModule.bootstrap` or boostrapped imperatively with the module's `ngDoBootstrap` method.
+Angular loads `AppComponent` dynamically because it's either listed _by type_ in `@NgModule.bootstrap` or bootstrapped imperatively with the module's `ngDoBootstrap` method.

 Components in route definitions are also _entry components_.
 A route definition refers to a component by its _type_.